|

 Wyn stopped and waited dutifully.
 So did Jasmin and Alec.
 He smiled.
 Some

 men commanded armies.
-He commanded love and loyalty.
-And anyone who imagined
+He commanded love and loyalty - and anyone who imagined

 that they were weaker than an army was proved wrong time and time again.